XiaoleiGit/PWA/Notes.md

 #### Enable you install WA on home screen.
 Make your application work offline.

 1. Runs on additional thread, decoupled from HTML pages;
 2. Manage all pages on given scope.
-So html page is not only attached to its javascript;
+SW is not only attached to single html page;
 3. Run in background.
 Live on even after pages have been closed.

 #### The events that service workers listen to: